tumedia/aether/docs/templating.md

 ]);
 ```

-Using the `template()` function is the recommended way of rendering templates.
+Using the `template()` function is the recommended way to render templates.

 ## Compiled Templates